 Phonics Sound Cards

-Download our Phonics Sound Cards in full color AND black and white for coloring that feature the letter combination, three sample words, and pictures that illustrate those three words.
+Included are 84 printable color flashcards that feature the letter combination, three sample words, and sound pictures that illustrate those three words and the sounds that they make.